Towards Generalized Source Tracing for Codec-Based Deepfake Speech: Source Tracing

 Additionally, to assess the effects of unseen speech and silence on performance, we sampled subsets from CoRS: For training, we only use CoRS samples with utterance IDs \( \leq 250 \), referred to as the \textbf{CoRS Train (utt.
 ID \( \leq 250 \)) set}.
 For testing, we split into two subset: a \textbf{CoRS Test (Seen) set} with utterance IDs \( \leq 250 \) and \textbf{CoRS Test (Unseen) set} \( > 250 \).
 During training, the model sees only utterances from CoRS Train (utt.
 IDs $\leq$ 250), while CoRS Test (Unseen) evaluates its ability to generalize to new content.
 For a detailed discussion, please refer to Section \ref{sec:reason_fail}.

 We adopt W2V2-AASIST \cite{tak2022automatic} \footnote{\href{https://github.com/TakHemlata/SSL_Anti-spoofing}{https://github.com/TakHemlata/SSL\_Anti-spoofing}} as backbone and train three baseline models on the CoRS Train set under different sampling strategies, referred to as S-VQ, S-AUX, and S-DEC.
-All input raw waveforms with a length of 82{,}200 samples at a sampling rate of 16{,}000~Hz, with RawBoost~\cite{tak2022rawboost} augmentation.
-For AudioMAE a patch size of 16 is used, and during training, a masking ratio of 0.4 is applied, divided equally between time and spectral dimensions.
+All input waveforms with a length of 82{,}200 samples at a sampling rate of 16{,}000~Hz, with RawBoost~\cite{tak2022rawboost} augmentation.
+For AudioMAE, a patch size of 16 is used, and during training, a masking ratio of 0.4 is applied, divided equally between time and spectral dimensions.
 No masking is applied during inference.
 We train models on an NVIDIA RTX 4090 GPU with a batch size of 12 for 40 epochs.
-The initial learning rate is $5\times10^{-6}$, and the weight decay is $1\times10^{-4}$.
+We use the Cosine Annealing learning rate (LR) scheduler with the initial learning rate is $5\times10^{-6}$, and the weight decay is $1\times10^{-4}$.